mikegagnon/tic-tac-toe/README.md

                 // childGame.makeMove(row, col) it doesn't modify
                 // the game state of the parent.
                 //
-                // See your instructor for a discussion of
-                // deep copies.
                 var childGame = this.ticTacToe.deepCopy();

                 var move = childGame.makeMove(row, col);